jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 Once the search engine returns the matching documents, you should rank these documents and present the most relevant documents to the user.
 Google uses a variety of factors in its page ranking, but in this assignment, your page ranking are required to consider the following factors:

 - Keywords Density. <!--(keyword stuffing)-->
-- Backlinks: The number and quality of links from other reputable websites are assessed.
+- Backlinks. <!--: The number and quality of links from other reputable websites are assessed.-->
 <!--- Freshness.-->

 For each page to be presented, we calculate the a page score, and then present these pages in descending order to the user, i.e., pages whose page score is higher should be presented first.
-As the page score consists of two factors, we will calculate the score for each of these two factors, and we name them the *keywords density score*, and the *backlink score*.
+As the page score consists of two factors, we will calculate the score for each of these two factors, and we name them the *keywords density score*, and the *backlinks score*.
 Once we have these two scores, we can get the page score using this formula:

 page score = (0.8 * keywords density score + 0.2 * backlinks score); [**formula 1**] <a name="formula-1"></a>